sachintha88/SubscriptionTree/README.md

-# Getting Started with Create React App
+# Getting Started with Subscription Feature

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Document will explain how to get the code run, approach to solve the problem, and assumptions

-## Available Scripts
+## How to run the script

 In the project directory, you can run: